blinkbitcoin/dev.blink.sv/docs/api/llm-api-reference.md

 ## How to Use with LLM Agents

+Before generating API calls, follow the [AI Agent API Playbook](/api/agent-playbook).
+In particular: if anything is unclear, verify it against the machine-readable reference first.

 Here are some examples of how to use these formats with popular LLM frameworks:

 ### Using with LangChain